Seed Grant Program

 7. Plans for Obtaining Extramural Funding (1 page max): Identify your plans to secure extramural funding.
 The plan should include: 1) Name of funding agency (include URL), 2) title of the funding program, 3) a description of how your project relates to the RFP or program’s goals, 4) an estimate of the funding to be requested from the agency/foundation, and 5) an indication of any interactions you have had with granting agency (if applicable).
 If considering multiple funding agencies, please provide above information for each.

 8. Statement on Human Subjects: All research involving human subjects must have IRB approval.
-While proposal that have not yet undergone review will be considered for funding, no funds will be disbursed until the project is approved.
+Though a proposal that has not yet undergone IRB review will be considered for funding, no funds can be disbursed until the project is approved.

-NOTE: Proposal will be reviewed on a rolling basis and awards offered until the available funding has been exhausted.
+NOTE: Proposals will be reviewed on a rolling basis and awards offered until the available funding has been exhausted.

 Proposals will be evaluated on the basis of: project feasibility; intellectual merit; clarity of objectives, methods, and anticipated results; reasonableness of costs; qualifications of personnel, including familiarity with the relevant literature, data, and methods to be used.
 Special attention will be given to the potential for outputs to serve as the foundation for a larger-scale, externally funded project.